 The department engages students in a variety of learning experiences that integrate the teaching and research laboratories with the classroom.

-Laboratories are integral to our curriculum, in both a class context and a research context.
-Hands-on learning is emphasized in most courses and students use modern instrumentation in all laboratory classes.
+Laboratories are integral to our curriculum, in both a class and research context.
+Hands-on learning is emphasized in most courses and students use modern instrumentation in laboratory classes beginning freshman year.
 Our classes and labs sections are small, enabling closer contact between the faculty member and our students.
+Students are strongly encouraged to carry out research under the supervision of a faculty member or internships supervised by an external supervisor.

 Briana Capistran '16